 Table of Contents

-For the Aztecs, symbolism, metaphors, and allegories were at the basis of every part of their day-to-day life.
-Whether religious or naturalistic, Aztec symbols tell us a lot about this ancient culture and their way of life.
+For the Aztecs, symbolism, metaphors, and allegories were the basis of every part of their day-to-day life.
+Whether religious or naturalistic, Aztec symbols tell us a lot about this ancient culture and its way of life.

-Let’s take a look at some of the most popular Aztec symbols followed by a look at the importance of symbols and motifs in Aztec culture.
+Let’s take a look at some of the most popular Aztec symbols, followed by a look at the importance of symbols and motifs in Aztec culture.

 The Most Popular Aztec Symbols